- A01 ~ The Rebirth of the Phoenix

-Aia explains at my side, “These are three different types of lasers checking the connections, couplings and data-sync.
+Aia explains at my side, “These are three different types of lasers checking the connections, couplings, and data-sync.
 C’mon, let’s go.”

 The routine is obvious, we leave the port and enter the gate, destination Neptune.

 I use the time to go back to the theory book.
 I’ve got to finish it today.
-I really want to make the test tomorrow.
+I really want to take the test tomorrow.
 Now that I have seen space, I want to come here by myself.

 The trip through the jump is calm, nothing new… From time to time, I ask Aia details about the theory I don’t get on the second try.
 She explains calmly and patiently the most difficult parts.
 She could be a perfect teacher, I understand it easily with her explanations.